mastersign/gulp-text-simple/README.md

 };

-// create the Gulp transformation factory var transformation = textTransformation(transformString);
+// create the Gulp transformation factory var myTransformation = textTransformation(transformString);

 gulp.task('default', function() {
     return gulp.src('src/*.txt')
-        .pipe(transformation({ prefix: '# ' })) // create the transformation and pass it to Gulp
+        .pipe(myTransformation({ prefix: '# ' })) // create the transformation and pass it to Gulp
         .pipe(gulp.dest('out/'));
 });
 ~~~

-You can use the factory function like the original transformation function.
+You can use the factory like the original transformation function.
 If the first argument passed to the factory is a string, it behaves like the
 transformation function.